Join OASES for a fun filled seaside adventure whilst discovering the curriculum on the beach.

 Stone Age Day

 Learn about the life of a stone age man and cook on an open fire.
 Children can knap their own flint tools and make a spark with a flint and steel.
+Two OASES staff are required for fire based activities.

 Immerse yourself in learning and experience the sights, sounds, smell and feel of the beach.